 While they’re not certified organic, the Kimmels describe their approach as “beyond organic.”
 They use ecologically centered practices—including composting, cover cropping, and natural mulching—which require minimal external inputs, including no synthetic fertilizers, pesticides, or herbicides, even those permissible in certified organic production.
 “We’re all about working with the resources we have here on the farm,” says Worth, his voice quiet and steady.
 “We have grass and shade and water—and all the things our animals need.
 We’re just trying to manage those things in a sensible and productive way.”

 The hogs and sheep at PTB Farm are Certified Animal Welfare Approved by the nonprofit A Greener World (AGW), and audited annually.
-(Their production system for cattle would also meet the criteria, Worth says, but because they do not have the capacity to breed cattle and instead purchase weaned calves from a nearby farmer who is not AWA certified, the cows do not hold an official certification.)
+(Their production system for cattle would also meet the criteria, Worth says, but because they purchase weaned calves from a nearby farmer who is not AWA certified, the cows do not hold certification.)